Skip to main content

 Technical Analysis

-CVE-2025-8424 is a high-severity vulnerability affecting Citrix NetScaler ADC and NetScaler Gateway appliances, specifically impacting versions 14.1, 13.1 (including FIPS and NDcPP variants), and 12.1 (FIPS and NDcPP).
-The vulnerability is categorized under CWE-1284, which relates to improper validation of specified quantity in input, leading to improper access control on the NetScaler Management Interface.
-This flaw allows an attacker who can access the appliance's NSIP (NetScaler IP), Cluster Management IP, local GSLB Site IP, or SNIP (Subnet IP) with management access to bypass intended access restrictions.
-The CVSS 4.0 base score is 8.7 (high), with the vector indicating that the attack requires adjacent network access (AV:A), low attack complexity (AC:L), no privileges or user interaction required (PR:N, UI:N), but results in high impact on confidentiality, integrity, and availability (VC:H, VI:H, VA:H).
-The scope is limited (SC:L), with low impact on integrity and availability of other components (SI:L, SA:L).
-This suggests that an attacker on the same or adjacent network segment can exploit the vulnerability without authentication or user interaction, potentially gaining unauthorized administrative control over the management interface.
-Although no known exploits are currently reported in the wild, the vulnerability's nature and impact make it a critical concern for organizations relying on NetScaler ADC appliances for application delivery and gateway services.
-The lack of available patches at the time of publication increases the urgency for mitigation and monitoring.
+CVE-2025-8424 is a high-severity vulnerability affecting Citrix NetScaler ADC and NetScaler Gateway appliances, specifically impacting versions 12.1 FIPS and NDcPP, 13.1 (including FIPS and NDcPP), and 14.1.
+The vulnerability is classified under CWE-1284, which relates to improper validation of specified quantity in input, and manifests as improper access control on the NetScaler Management Interface.
+An attacker who can gain access to critical network IPs associated with the appliance—namely the NSIP (NetScaler IP), Cluster Management IP, local GSLB (Global Server Load Balancing) Site IP, or SNIP (Subnet IP) with management access—can exploit this flaw.
+The CVSS 4.0 base score is 8.7, indicating a high severity level, with the vector string showing that the attack requires adjacent network access (AV:A), has low attack complexity (AC:L), no privileges or user interaction required (PR:N, UI:N), and results in high impact on confidentiality, integrity, and availability (VC:H, VI:H, VA:H).
+The scope is limited (SC:L), and the impact is local (SI:L, SA:L).
+This suggests that an attacker positioned within the same or a connected network segment could exploit the vulnerability without authentication or user interaction, potentially gaining unauthorized control or access to sensitive management functions of the NetScaler ADC appliance.
+No known exploits are currently reported in the wild, and no patches are linked yet, indicating that mitigation and detection efforts should be prioritized.
+The vulnerability could allow attackers to manipulate or disrupt critical network traffic management, intercept or alter data, or compromise the appliance’s operational integrity.

 Potential Impact